 Consider an entirely safe and non-toxic supplement like melatonin.
 It’s been thoroughly studied in clinical research and proven safe, but if a supplement brand were to sell melatonin with high levels of cadmium, it would be unsafe.

-Choq also claims that their “ultra pure” shilajit is “safer” than most of the shilajit sold by other brands, without any proof.
 The way to prove this claim would be to compare contaminant testing data from Choq’s shilajit and that of other brands, which Choq does not appear to have done.
-Without this data, this is a baseless and useless marketing claim.
+Without this data, this is an unproven marketing claim that provides no value to consumers:

 Choq questionable health claim 3